jamesrgregg/bolt-generated-project-demo/README.md

 To use this tool you need to have API keys to [FMP](https://site.financialmodelingprep.com/), and a Groq API key.

 Copy .env-example to .env and update with your keys.
-Make sure .gitignore includes `.env`
+Make sure .gitignore includes `.env`.

 ## Demo